graetzer/Pregel-Bench/giraph/pagerank/README.md

 export GIRAPH_HOME=/graetzer/giraph-1.2/
 ```

-Now you can run `make all` to compile the pagerank code
+Now you can run `make all` to compile the pagerank code.
+This will bundle your

-Deploy programm
+code together with the giraph JAR with **all** dependencies.
+This jar can then be deployed to a
+yarn cluster as it is.

+Deploy program to yarn cluster:
 ```
 $HADOOP_HOME/bin/hdfs dfs -rmr /user/graetzer/input
 $HADOOP_HOME/bin/hdfs dfs -mkdir /user